givasile/effector/effector/calm/README.md

 # Interpretability-by-Design with Accurate Locally Additive Models and Conditional Feature Effects

-This repository contains the official code for the paper titled **Interpretability-by-Design with Accurate Locally Additive Models and Conditional Feature Effects**.
+This repository contains the official code for the paper titled **Interpretability-by-Design with Accurate Locally Additive Models and Conditional Feature Effects** implemented as a submodule of Effector.

 ## Table of Contents
 - [Package Installation](#package-installation)